Passw/TempleOS-joshjkk-TheOS/README.md

 ## Installation

-To install TheOS, you have to build an iso from source.
+To install TheOS, you have to build an img from source.

 ### Build from source

-In order to build the iso from source, you are going to need to [install some packages](#package-managers) according to your package manager.
+In order to build the img from source, you are going to need to [install some packages](#package-managers) according to your package manager.

 #### Package managers